joelhawksley/identity/components-2020/outline.md

 OPEN QUESTIONS

-definitions of decorator, presenter, component/cell coupling / testing

-partials with logic example
-smell that something isn't right

-struggles - losing confidence regularly
-    regular pairing

 Abstract - tell story of extracting code from GitHub to share with community and eventually Rails - convention helps us collaborate

-"Time is precious, how willyou spend yours?"
-I certainly don't want to spend mine re-inventing the wheel

-Rails is an extraction - what can you extract?

-Frameworks like Rails help us move human progress forward, allowing us to focus on new and important problems, not preventing CSRF forgery